xXleowXx/gitlab-charts/doc/installation/chart-provenance.md

 [GNU Privacy Handbook](https://www.gnupg.org/gph/en/manual/x56.html) has detailed instructions on how manage GPG keys.

-## Downloading and exporting the GitLab Helm chart signing key
+## Download and export the GitLab Helm chart signing key

 The official GitLab Helm Chart public signing key must be used to verify the provenance of the GitLab Helm charts.
 The key must first be downloaded and then possibly exported into a local keyring.

-### Downloading the public signing key
+### Download the public signing key

 To download the official GitLab Helm chart signing key use the command: